CanSat: GPS module

-The GPS is a land positioning system consisting on a satellite network orbiting around the Earth which continuously send their position and transmission time.
+The GPS is a land positioning system consisting of a satellite network orbiting around the Earth which continuously send their position and transmission time.
 From these data, the receiver triangulates its position with all the available satellites to get a higher accuracy.
 This position is sent to the microprocessor by a serial port as a data line.

 At design level, GPS receivers should be located in a place where satellites vision line is as direct as possible in order not to be out of range with these ones during the flight.
 In a metallic structure CanSat, the receivers should be always located where the structure does not affect this vision line.

 Camera

 A mini camera can be included in the CanSat to photograph anything during the time the CanSat is descending in the air.
 Bearing in mind that the CanSat can not receive orders to operate the camera when the robot is in air so the microprocessor must be the one that orders the camera to take a picture.

 This is an example of a camera for CanSat: